Authors: Francois Tadel, Martin Cousineau

 Line1: Channel F7.

-Line5: Channel F7 in red and channel F8 in blue (overlay signals by giving them the same label).
+Line5: Channel F7 in red and F8 in blue (overlay lines by giving them the same label).

 Line6: Computes "FC1 - 0.5*F7 - 0.5*F8" (typical syntax for a linked re-referencing).